-With unprecedented natural and man-made snow, the Vermont skiing and boarding conditions throughout Vermont are surely the best of New England, and easily rivals mountains throughout North America.
-With varied types of mountains and terrain, whether a novice or an expert, you will find a run to suit your tastes.
+With unprecedented natural and man-made snow, the skiing and boarding conditions throughout Vermont are surely the best of New England, and easily rival mountains throughout North America.
+With varied types of mountains and terrain, anyone from a novice to an expert can find a run to suit their tastes.
 Our hotel is perfectly situated within an hour’s drive from five world-class mountain resorts.
 So pack your skis or your board and head to Vermont’s backcountry.

 Below are a few of our favorite ski resorts, offering family-friendly year-round activities.

 32 minute drive / 23.8 mi

 Bolton Valley sits in the high-elevation, making this Vermont ski resort unique as it is an alpine village surrounded by over 5,000 acres of pristine acres of natural beauty.
 Bolton Valley is also very environmentally conscious, recipient of a recent National Ski Association’s Silver Edge Award.

 - Bolton Valley is located approximately 23 miles from our hotel

 - The average annual snow falls totals 312 inches

 - There are 71 trails, covering 165 acres of terrain